Chapter 77 – Tragedy Strikes

 But with work to do in Boso I had been unable to stay still for the six months needed for the fusion to take place.

 As if this was not enough, the failed operation seemed to have triggered a very rare, crippling nerve disease known manly by its initials (CIDP).
-The immune system attacks the nerves at the extremities of the body (feet, hands etc.), and if not stopped will continue to attack the rest of your body.
+The immune system attacks the nerves at the extremities of the body (feet, hands etc.), and if not stopped will continue to attack the rest of you.

 And that there were only one or two doctors in Japan able to handle the procedure.